gecio/gecio.github.io/docs/_imke/gettingstarted/index.en.md

 ## Access your first cluster

-To access the cluster, we need to click on the downwards facing arrow at the top right corner.
+To access the cluster, we need to click on the downwards facing arrow in the top right corner.

 ![Step 2](connect_2.png)